jiemojiemo/webrtc-audio-processing-cmake/README.md

 =====

-This is meant to be a more Linux packaging friendly copy of the AudioProcessing module from the WebRTC[1] project.
+This is meant to be a more Linux packaging friendly copy of the AudioProcessing module from the [ WebRTC ](https://webrtc.googlesource.com/src) project.
 The ideal case is that we make no changes to the code to make tracking upstream code easy.

 This package currently only includes the AudioProcessing bits, but I am very open to collaborating with other projects that wish to distribute other bits of